upcs/cs-341-project-sq19-foxtrot/README.md

 Leadership Web Application by Team Foxtrot

 Sprint 2 summary of completed features:
-Login works with hard coded login data (Aditional Feature) Login has a forgotten password page
+Login works with hard coded login data (Additional Feature) Login has a forgotten password page
-Habit tracker can add and remove habits, and check cells but it isn't saves Two different themes for the home page (Aditional Feature) Journal has a one sentence and unlimited journal
+Habit tracker can add and remove habits, and check cells but it isn't saves Two different themes for the home page (Additional Feature) Journal has a one sentence and unlimited journal